Iffat60/Excel-sales-analytics/README.md

 # Project Objectives
 # Customer Performance Report:
-** ▶ Analyze customer sales data to identify top-performing customers and trends.
+## Analyze customer sales data to identify top-performing customers and trends for each year.
+## used conditional formating to show lowest and highest net sales value.
+## we have 21 vs 20% column by that we can visualize comparison of both year.
-** ▶Provide insights on customer behavior and purchasing patterns.
+## Provide insights on customer behavior and purchasing patterns.

 # Market Performance and Sales Targets:
-  ** ▶Compare actual market performance with sales targets.
+  ## Compare actual market performance with sales targets.
+  ## report has country level sales for each year and we can compare the current year sales with target sales and can see the %diffrence of actual vs targrt
+  ## we can filter the report on the basis of region and division.
-  ** ▶Identify gaps and opportunities for improvement in different markets.
+  ## Identify gaps and opportunities for improvement in different markets.

  # Financial Reports:
-  ** ▶Generate Profit and Loss (P&L) reports by fiscal year and months.
+  ## Generate Profit and Loss (P&L) reports by fiscal year and months
+  ## where we can see net_sales,COGS, gross_margin, gross margine% for each year and further.
+  ## we can break down it into months and can see the p & l for each month.
+  ## we can apply filter market, region, division, customer.
-  ** ▶Create P&L reports segmented by markets to assess regional performance.
+  ## Create P&L reports segmented by markets to assess regional performance.

 # Purpose and Importance

  # Purpose of Sales Analytics
-  ** ▶Empower businesses to monitor and evaluate their sales activities.
+  ## ▶Empower businesses to monitor and evaluate their sales activities.
-  ** ▶Enhance decision-making by providing data-driven insights.
+  ## ▶Enhance decision-making by providing data-driven insights.
-  ** ▶Importance of Analyzing Sales Data
+  ## ▶Importance of Analyzing Sales Data
-  ** ▶Identify sales patterns and trends.
+  ## ▶Identify sales patterns and trends.
-  ** ▶Track key performance indicators (KPIs) to measure success.
+  ## ▶Track key performance indicators (KPIs) to measure success.
-  ** ▶Inform strategic planning and resource allocation.
+  ## ▶Inform strategic planning and resource allocation.
 # Role of Reports
- ** ▶Assist in determining effective customer discounts.
+ ## ▶Assist in determining effective customer discounts.
- ** ▶Facilitate negotiations with customers based on data insights.
+ ## ▶Facilitate negotiations with customers based on data insights.
- ** ▶Identify potential business expansion opportunities in high-potential regions.
+ ## ▶Identify potential business expansion opportunities in high-potential regions.

 # Skills Utilized
 # Technical Skills